 Utah Solar Development

-With Rocky Mountain’s recent actions against the solar industry still fresh in-mind, caution should be applied.
+With Rocky Mountain’s recent actions against the solar industry still fresh on our mind, caution should be applied.
 Utah Clean Energy is working to make sure that this bill still allows for competition within the solar industry.

 State of Utah Tax Credit Changes

 As a result of the metering settlement, a tax credit extension is being proposed.
 The proposal asks that the state tax credit freeze at $1,600 until 2020, and then phase out by 2024.